Stirrup strap: Length

 The length of the stirrup straps depends on the desired height of the stirrups.
 There are fixed length actions and adjustable length actions.
 Some saddles allow the actions to be adjusted with the rider mounted.

-The length of the stirrup strap will be correct when, with the rider standig on both stirrups, there is a space of four or five inches between the groin and the seat of the saddle.
+The length of the stirrup strap will be correct when, with the rider standing on both stirrups, there is a space of four or five inches between the groin and the seat of the saddle.
 All other measures are uncertain for the cavalry soldier.
 The stirrup must not bear more weight than the leg: the foot must fit a third part in the stirrup, with the heel slightly lower than the tip of the foot.

 — Reglamento para el ejercicio y maniobras de la caballeria...Ministerio de la Guerra.
 España.